Vertian/pidohj/README.md

 ---------------

 ### FAQ

+**`NOTE:` The steps provided in the `README` produce a “headless” server... meaning we will not be using a GUI to configure Vertcoin or check to see how things are running.
+In fact, once the server is set up, you will only interact with it using command line calls over `SSH`.
+The idea is to have this full node be simple, low-power, with optimized memory usage and something that “just runs” in your basement, closet, etc.**

 #### Why a Vertcoin Full node?
 Vertcoin is a digital currency supported by a peer-to-peer network.
 In order to run efficiently and effectively, it needs peers run by different people... and the more the better.

 #### Why a Raspberry Pi?
 Raspberry Pi is an inexpensive computing hardware platform that generates little heat, draws little power, and can run silently 24 hours a day without having to think about it.

-`NOTE:` The steps provided in the `README` produce a “headless” server... meaning we will not be using a GUI to configure Vertcoin or check to see how things are running.
-In fact, once the server is set up, you will only interact with it using command line calls over `SSH`.
-The idea is to have this full node be simple, low-power, with optimized memory usage and something that “just runs” in your basement, closet, etc.
+#### Why a Rock64 Media Board?
+ROCK64 is a credit card size 4K60P HDR10 Media Board Computer powered by Rockchip RK3328 Quad-Core ARM Cortex A53 64-Bit Processor and support up to 4GB 1600MHz LPDDR3 memory.
+The Rock64 Media Board is an inexpensive computing hardware platform that generates little heat, draws little power, and can run silently 24 hours a day without having to think about it.
+The Rock64 Media Board costs a little bit more than the Raspberry Pi 3, but provides better hardware and significantly more memory.

 #### Why use an Intel NUC?
-Intel NUC is the next significant step up in computing hardware in comparison to a Raspberry Pi.
+Intel NUC is the next significant step up in computing hardware in comparison to a Raspberry Pi and the Rock64 Media Board.
 The NUC generates little heat, draws little more power than the Raspberry Pi, with significantly better hardware and can run silently 24 hours a day without having to think about it.

 Intel’s Next Unit of Computing (NUC) models are well equipped for light- to medium-duty server use in a home.
 Much more robust than their ARM-based Raspberry Pi counterparts, Intel’s NUCs will consume more power but be able to handle more computationally intensive tasks.
 Some NUC models will have room for a 2.5-inch SSD for onboard storage.